Chakori Bhalowal: History

-About 17 km west from the city of Gujrat on Dinga Road, in tehsil of Kharian is a village known as Chakori Bhelowal.
-Chakori Bhelowal is one of the oldest villages of its area.
-This village is known by several names like Chakori Shareef, Chakori Sahibzada but most popular as Chakori Bhelowal of the bank of a canal called upper Jhelum.
+Chakori Bhelowal is part of Kharian Tehsil and located some 17 km west of the city of Gujrat on Dinga Road.
+It is one of the oldest villages of its area.
+This village is known by several names like Chakori Shareef, Chakori Sahibzada but most popular as Chakori Bhelowal of the bank of Upper Jhelum Canal.

 According to the beliefs of the local people, the first settlers were farmers from Russia.
 They came and settled there after the Mughals took over India.
 Free water and fertile land attracted them and they decided to live here.
 Later they became popular as the Bhilowal tribe.
 The village was founded around 14–15 generations before by a man called Bhilo Chand he migrated from Russia with his brother Sabo Chand, his brother Sabo Chand settled in a village called Sabowal.
 Bhilo descendants are all part of the Bhilowal family which is the largest family in Chakori Bhilowal.